What are Antibody Therapies?

 • EMB-06 (phase 1/2)

-While multiple antibody therapies have been incorporated in the National Comprehensive Cancer Institute (NCCN) guidelines for the treatment of multiple myeloma, these guidelines also support enrollment in clinical trials of new therapies.
-Discussing therapies in development for multiple myeloma with your physician might give rise to consideration of clinical trial opportunities in developing lines of therapy.11
+While multiple antibody therapies have been incorporated in the National Comprehensive Cancer Network (NCCN) guidelines for the treatment of multiple myeloma, these guidelines also support enrollment in clinical trials of new therapies.
+Discussing therapies in development with your physician may open opportunities to participate in clinical trials for future lines of therapy.11

 References

 1. American Cancer Society.
-Drug Therapy for Multiple Myeloma. https://www.cancer.org/cancer/types/multiple-myeloma/treating/chemotherapy.html
+Drug Therapy for Multiple Myeloma.
+Last Revised: November 7, 2025 https://www.cancer.org/cancer/types/multiple-myeloma/treating/chemotherapy.html

 2. D’Agostino M, Innorcia S, Boccadoro M, Bringhen S. monoclonal antibodies to treat multiple myeloma: A dream come true.
 Int J Mol Sci.
 2020;21:8192.